MHeydari80/Reverse-the-number/README.md

 # Reverse-the-number
-The program is used to reverse the digits of a number.
+The program prompts the user to enter an integer and then reverse the digits.